ciscu/logs-analysis/README.md

 ## Running the script

-When all the prerequits are fullfilled you can simply run the script like so
+When all the prerequits are fullfilled you can simply run the script like so:
 ```
 $ python logs-analysis.py
 ```